10 Quick Ways to Check for Understanding in the Classroom

 10 Ways to Check for Understanding

-A Set of 70 Exit Ticket Prompts
+Helpful Resource: Set of 70 Pre-Formatted Exit Tickets

 four corners formative assessment